rejetto/hfs/dev.md

 ## Dev environment

-First `npm install`.
+0. `npm install`

-One way of working on sources here is to `npm run watch-server`.
-This will give you auto-restarting of the server on back-end changes.
-Set an env `DEV=1` to let the code know we are in a dev environment.

-If you want to work on the frontend and admin too, you should *first*
-1. set an env `FRONTEND_PROXY=3005`
+1. `npm run watch-server-proxied` and leave it running.
+It will serve server stuff plus will proxy frontend and admin files.
-2. `npm run start-frontend`
+2. `npm run start-frontend` and leave it running.
+It will serve on port 3005.
-1. set an env `ADMIN_PROXY=3006`
-2. `npm run start-admin`
+3. `npm run start-admin` and leave it running.
+It will serve on port 3006

-Having this env-s will make the server get all related stuff from the other dev servers.
-Otherwise, you should be sure that frontend and admin have been built, and its files are ready to be used in `dist` folder.
+If you don't want this proxying version, you can use `npm run watch-server` but after both frontend and admin have been built, so their files are available in `dist` folder.
-In this latter case, the `DEV=1` you set before will make the server get the files from inside the `dist` folder.

 ## Tests

 To run tests
 - `npm run build-all`
-- `npm run server-for-test`
+- `npm run server-for-test` and leave it running.
-- in another shell `npm test`
+- `npm test`

 Alternatively you can run a development server, just be sure to load config from `tests` folder.